The First Stick Program is the ultimate grassroots initiative for new and developing youth (U19 and below) lacrosse teams nationwide.

 Goals of the First Stick Program

-1 - To assist team organizers in developing boys' and girls' teams at the youth and high school level in their communities.
+- Assist team organizers in developing boys' and girls' teams at the youth and high school level in their communities.

-2 - Breaking down barriers to participation by providing free and/or discounted resources.
+- Break down barriers to participation by providing free and/or discounted resources.

 Frequently Asked Questions